anbinumer/canvasops-django/documents/canvasops-django-tasks.md

 - Hard refresh and clear cache after deployment.
 - For AI agents: Check view logic and template mapping before editing.
 - For humans: If changes don't show, check for template caching or path mismatches.
+- **NEW:** Use emotional support language in tool UIs to build user trust and confidence.

 ## Lessons Learnt